commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 <br><br><br>

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
-<caption>A comparison for biological reference points from candidate models in the 2023 assessment.
+<caption>(\#tab:modcomp)A comparison for biological reference points from candidate models in the 2023 assessment.
 The base model refers to the model used in the prior assessment.
-The 'tuned' model refers to the base model with age and length compositioned tuned via McAllister and Ianelli (1997) methodology.
+The 'tuned' model refers to the base model with age and length compositions tuned via McAllister and Ianelli (1997) methodology.
 Progression from that model adds the updated fishery selectivity curves from the federal assessment while v23 model modifications are described in this document.
-The v23 no MR 5 and 10 refer to models where mark-recapture abundance estimates were dropped in the last 5 and last 10 years, respectivly,</caption>
+The v23 no MR 5 and 10 refer to models where mark-recapture abundance estimates were dropped in the last 5 and last 10 years, respectively.</caption>
  <thead>
   <tr>
    <th style="text-align:left;">  </th>